-If you’re thinking about redesigning your membership site, this guide will help you prepare and successfully complete the project.
+If you’re thinking about redesigning your membership site, this site redesign checklist will help you prepare and successfully complete the project.

 As web design trends come and go, it’s important to keep the design of your membership site up to date.
 Doing so will help your website stay relevant, appeal to your target audience, and continue to work on the latest devices.